brandur/sorg/content/drafts/sortsupport.md

 remember that this is Postgres which likes to be as efficient as possible!
 A UUID contains 16 bytes worth of information, so `pg_uuid_t` above defines an array of exactly 16 bytes.
-There's no wastefulness to be found.
+No wastefulness to be found.

 SortSupport implementations define a conversion routine which takes the original value and produces a datum